Blog

 The principle that should always apply here is "if it has to be done, please do it in a HUMANE, FAIR, and TRANSPARENT manner."

 Careful preparation and good support throughout the entire process are essential.
-This starts with defining specific goals and planning costs, scheduling, involving managers and committees, planning communication, defining conditions, implementation, follow-up, and so on.
+This starts with defining specific goals and planning costs, scheduling, involving managers and committees, holding truly productive discussions with those affected, planning general communication, defining conditions, implementation, follow-up, and so on.
 In detail:

 1. Specific goal definition and cost planning